robzr/Rubot/README.md

 # InstantSlackBot

 Easy to use Ruby framework for creating Slack Bots featuring
+- Lightweight and super fast layer on top of Slack APIs
-- Multithreaded channel monitoring for fast responses
+- Fully multithreaded for efficient and fast response
 - Supports multiple bots per instance
+- Uses the RTM API to receive messages in realtime
+- Uses Web RPC API to post and transfer metadata
-- Simple, intuitive and extensible Ruby syntax
+- Simple, intuitive and extensible Ruby API
 - Bot conditions are based on Strings, Regexps or Procs
 - Bot actions are based on Strings or Procs